 Net Carbs = Total Carbohydrates – Dietary Fiber

 - An avocado (201 grams in weight) has 17 g of total carbs and 13 g of dietary fiber, so the net carbs is 4 grams.

 - A slice of bread (25 grams) has 11.9 g of total carbs and 0.9 g of fiber, which means the net amount is 11 grams.

 Net Carb Calculator on Food Labels

-Some smart companies have already begun adding a net carbs line on the label, making this far easier to track and you don’t have to calculate.
+Some smart companies have already begun adding a net carbs line on the label of their product, making this far easier to track because you don’t have to calculate anything.

 However, sometimes you need to pay close attention to the nutrition label because it can be a bit confusing.
 Some food labels show total carbs whereas some show net carbs.
 It all depends on the country you live, the companies, and where the food is manufactured.